Restoration Hardware put volume heavy and directionally bearish

-Bearish flow noted in Restoration Hardware with 1,432 puts trading, or 1.8x expected.
-Most active are Nov-24 310 puts and Nov-24 337.5 calls, with total volume in those strikes near 540 contracts.
-The Put/Call Ratio is 1.80, while ATM IV is up over 3 points on the day.
+Bearish flow noted in Restoration Hardware with 2,233 puts trading, or 1.1x expected.
+Most active are Nov-24 320 puts and 11/22 weekly 310 puts, with total volume in those strikes near 780 contracts.
+The Put/Call Ratio is 1.78, while ATM IV is up over 1 point on the day.
 Earnings are expected on December 12th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>